 Is a Swiss icon wine even necessary?
 If so, what grapes should it contain and how much should it cost?

 What may be discombobulating to those who view luxury goods in terms of micro-production is that Electus comes out of a large cooperative; albeit a top cooperative with prime vineyards, winemaking know-how, and up-to-date technology.
-While the Valais Mundi program has been in the works for a number of years—begun under a previous regime that included longtime enologist Madeleine Gay—it is most visible at a time when Provins is going upmarket with several of its other brands.
+While the Valais Mundi program has been in the works for a number of years — begun under a previous regime that included longtime enologist Madeleine Gay — it is being aggressively marketed at a time when Provins is going upmarket with several of its other brands.

 Which brings me to my point: It appears the criticism of Electus is as much about the audacity of the program as it is about the wine.

 A perfect example is from its most vocal critic, the Wine Advocate‘s Stephan Reinhardt (Interim End of September Issue, 2017), whose scathing review of the 2013 called out both the producer for making “fake wine” and the “corruptible palates” (critics) who enjoyed it.
 Wow!
 Never mind that his employer was a champion of “fake wine” back in the day: remember high-octane Aussie Shiraz, Bordeaux garagistes, cult Cabernets from California and the early embrace of the super-Tuscans.

 “The most thrilling red wines of Tuscany are the designer show wines that are being made by Tuscany’s most innovative growers.
 They can be 100% Cabernet Sauvignon, 100% Sangiovese, or a blend of these two grapes plus Cabernet Franc.
 Even some Merlot, Syrah, and Pinot Noir can be found.
 They are usually aged in mostly new French oak casks.”
 Parker’s Wine Buyer’s Guide—6th Edition

 Parker’s past praise sounds eerily like Reinhardt’s recent criticism.